wp-plugins/wp-e-commerce-grid-view/readme.txt

 == Changelog ==

+= 1.0.4.4 - 2014/09/09 =
+* Tweak - Tested 100% compatible with WP e-Commerce 3.8.14.3
+* Tweak - Tested 100% compatible with WordPress Version 4.0
+* Tweak - Check session, if no then call session_start(); to not show the PHP Notice 'A session had already been started - ignoring session_start()'

 = 1.0.4.3 - 2014/06/17 =
 * Tweak - Tested 100% compatible with WordPress Version 3.9.1
 * Tweak - Tested 100% compatible with WP e-Commerce Version 3.8.14.1